 Before the Inca ruled the area for about 350 years, at least three other pre-Columbian civilizations inhabited the fertile valley.
 Indigenous peoples still live and work there; much as their ancestors did.

 During our visit, a weekend long festival was being celebrated in the Sacred Valley.
 Spanish Catholic religious and indigenous cultural customs are combined for the holiday.
 Bands and dancers in colorful costumes paraded down main streets and aisles of churches.
-At night there were feasts and fireworks.
+And at night there were feasts and fireworks.